Atlas0904/Project_FollowWe/README.md

 5. User can save current user route and reloaded
 6. User can enable background services to update location to others
 7. User can lock current camera to facilate check rather than scoll screen
+8. For users in the same room, they are be avilable to chat with each others

 #ToDO
 1. Password check